Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation

-The deformed 2D CFTs still have infinitely many charges.
-The charge algebra would play a crucial role in extracting the exact results in the $T\bar{T}$ deformation.
-These charges have been explored on both the field side and gravity side.
-The calculation from the boundary field side shows that some additional winding terms in Poisson brackets are not fixed due to certain ambiguities of the field-dependent coordinates~\cite{Jorjadze:2020ili,Guica:2020uhm}.
-On the gravity side, the charge algebra was obtained by considering 3D gravity with Dirichlet boundary conditions on a finite boundary~\cite{Guica:2019nzm,Kraus:2021cwf}.
-In AdS$_3$/CFT$_2$, the Chern-Simons formalism is a powerful tool to study the boundary dynamics and asymptotic symmetries~\cite{Brown:1986nw,Banados:1998gg,Banados:1998ta,Cotler:2018zff}.
-Even more, it can be naturally generalized to higher spin gravity~\cite{Henneaux:2010xg, Campoleoni:2010zq, Gutperle:2011kf}.
 In the present work, we prefer to use the Chern-Simons form to study the asymptotic symmetries of AdS$_3$ with mixed boundary conditions.
 An analogy to the Ba\~nados geometry, we rewrite the deformed AdS$_3$ solution into Chern-Simons gauge fields, which are also parametrized by two independent functions.
 After imposing the mixed boundary condition, we find the residual gauge symmetries and associated surface charges in Chern-Simons theory.
-The charge algebra is also obtained by using the covariant phase space method~\cite{Kraus:2021cwf}.
-The resulting algebra turns out to be a non-linear deformation of the Virasoro algebra, which coincides with the result in~\cite{Kraus:2021cwf}.
-Further, we systematically construct the time-independent charges which satisfy the same charge algebra given in~\cite{Guica:2019nzm}.
+The resulting charge algebra turns out to be a non-linear deformation of the Virasoro algebra.
+The same charge algebra was also obtained by using the covariant phase space method~\cite{Kraus:2021cwf}.
+Further, we systematically construct the time-independent charges which satisfy the field-dependent Virasoro algebra.
+This result is in agreement with the conclusion in~\cite{Guica:2019nzm}.

-This paper is organized as following: Section~\ref{sec:2} is a review of the global symmetries in Chern-Simons theory.
+This paper is organized as follows: Section~\ref{sec:2} is a review of the global symmetries in Chern-Simons theory.
 In section~\ref{sec:3}, we rewrite the deformed solutions of AdS$_3$ in the Chern-Simons form.
-The $T\bar{T}$ deformed gauge field can be parametrized by the two classes of independent deformed charges.
+The $T\bar{T}$ deformed gauge field can be parametrized by two classes of independent deformed charges.
 In section~\ref{sec:4}, we obtain a set of residual gauge transformations which keep the deformed gauge connections asymptotically invariant.
-The residual gauge transformations generate a set of surface charges and the corresponding charge algebra is also obtained.
+The residual gauge transformations generate a set of surface charges which satisfy the non-linear deformed Virasoro algebra.
 We comment on the surface charges and the charge algebra in section~\ref{sec:5}.
 Conclusions and discussions are given in section~\ref{sec:6}.
 Some calculation details are presented in the appendices.